Fairchild Television and Talentvision Accessibility Plan Progress

 FTV is committed to providing equal access to our services and facilities for people with disabilities, and we aim to create an inclusive work environment for our employees.
 We consulted individuals with disabilities and various stakeholders, to guide our planning and actions.

 The committee consists of employees with disabilities and representatives from various departments, including News, Production, Promotion, Programming, Human Resources, and Administration.
-The committee holds regular Zoom meetings to review the progress, coordinates departmental efforts between Vancouver and Toronto offices and refines the implementation of plans.
+The committee holds regular Zoom meetings to review the progress, coordinates departmental efforts between Vancouver and Toronto offices and refines the implementation of plans.- Employee Consultations

 In April 2024, we conducted individual consultations with employees with disabilities to gather their feedback which served as an indicator of our progress in removing barriers.
 The Administration Manager met with the following employees: